armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-24-2.md

 - Major changes or new features we want to call out for Armory and OSS.
 Changes should be grouped under end user understandable sections.
 For example, instead of Deck, use UI.
 Instead of Fiat, use Permissions.
 - Fixes to any known issues from previous versions that we have in release notes.
 These can all be grouped under a Fixed issues H3.
 -->
+### AWS Lambda

+Health status fields are now part of the function cache so that corresponding tasks can continue as expected.

+### Terraform Integration

+Terraform versions 13.6 to 14.10 are now available in the Terraform Integration stage.

 ###  Spinnaker Community Contributions